-Rather than the regular cleaning that most people with healthy teeth and gums come in for about twice a year, periodontal maintenance is designed to help stop the progression of periodontal disease.
+Rather than the regular cleaning done for people with healthy teeth and gums, periodontal maintenance is designed to help stop the progression of periodontal disease.

-What is Periodontal Disease?
+What Is Periodontal Disease?

 With healthy teeth and gums, some plaque may form and need to be removed during cleaning, but the amount is typically minimal and above the gumline.

 The combination of bacteria and bleeding also increases the risk of infections getting into the bloodstream and traveling to other parts of the body to wreak havoc.

 Benefits of Periodontal Maintenance

 One of the most obvious signs of gum disease is yellowing teeth.
 This discoloration can be embarrassing for many people so a deep clean can help improve the appearance and restoring confidence.

 The professional work our team does to remove bacteria, tartar, and calculus helps to save your teeth, improve appearance, and reduce incidences of bacterial infections in other parts of the body.